 Help with a bond or deposit

-We have around 18,000 council homes in Barnsley.
-Berneslai Homes manage the council house register or 'waiting list' and rent out homes through a choice based letting scheme.
+We have around 18,800 council homes in Barnsley.
+Berneslai Homes manage the council house register or 'waiting list' and rent out homes through a choice-based letting scheme.

-Berneslai Homes is one organisation responsible for: collecting rents, repairs and maintenance to council homes and giving guidance and support to people needing help to manage their tenancy.
+Berneslai Homes is the organisation responsible for collecting rents, repairs and maintenance to council homes and giving guidance and support to people needing help to manage their tenancy.

 You can find out more about applying for a council house and the housing register.

 There are homes to rent from housing associations (registered providers).
 You can find out more about these housing associations and how to get on their housing register.

 You can approach individual housing associations directly and apply to join their waiting list.

 Some housing associations advertise through the council’s choice based letting scheme and Berneslai Homes will provide nominations to housing associations for some available properties.
 If you join the council housing waiting list you will be able to bid for available hosing association properties advertised through the scheme.

 There are a number of services that deliver support and accommodation including short stay assessment units, supported accommodation and support offered to you in your home (floating support).